Skip to content

 By the Editorial Team ·

 Adyen is the largest independent payment processor in Europe.
-EUR 1.39 trillion processed in 2025, EUR 2.36 billion revenue, publicly traded on Euronext Amsterdam at a EUR 30 billion market cap.
+EUR 1.39 trillion processed in 2025, EUR 2.36 billion revenue, publicly traded on Euronext Amsterdam at a market cap around EUR 25 billion (June 2026).
 Single platform built in-house with banking licenses in the EU, UK and USA.
 250+ payment methods across 150+ currencies.
 Forrester's top-rated merchant payment provider in Q1 2024.
-In April 2026, Adyen made its first-ever acquisition: Talon.One for EUR 750M.
+In April 2026, Adyen announced its first-ever acquisition: Talon.One for EUR 750M (pending closing).
 The constraint is positioning: Adyen treats iGaming as just another merchant category.
 No dedicated gambling product, no named casino clients beyond Betfair, no platform connectors for SoftSwiss or Slotegrator.
 If you process $1M+ monthly and want raw payment infrastructure at enterprise scale, few processors match Adyen.
 If you need a partner that understands gambling-specific problems, Nuvei and Paysafe are better positioned.

 1.3/5 Trustpilot (425)